pierreericgarcia/rspb-doc/docs/custom-step-guide.md

 Which means that render props are the perfect choice for a component with a high need of rendering customization (Hello `<Step/>` component 👋).

 In fact the `<Step/>` component only take care of its position on the progress bar and its current status (accomplished / not accomplished).
-And takes all of it and make it accessible to the React element it returns.
+All of the render logic is handled by the React element returned by `<Step/>`.

 Here are the list of the data available to a React element render by a `<Step/>` component :